int32at/Sponge/README.md

 Sponge SharePoint Configuration &amp; Logging Framework.

-The Idea behind Sponge is pretty simple - A consistant, centralized and easily to configurable Configuration and Logging component based on top of SharePoint.
+The Idea behind Sponge is pretty simple - A consistant, centralized and easy to configurable Configuration and Logging component based on top of SharePoint.
 Every developer has asked him/her-self the same questions:

 - Where should i put the configuration of my application?